rapid7/lecli/README.md

 ####Recent Events

 The 'get recentevents' command allows you to retrieve the most recent log events that have been sent to Logentries.
 The logs to retrieve events from can be specified in a few ways.
 The Log IDs can be passed directly as a space separated list of log Ids, or you can take advantage of log sets and CLI Favorites.
 Log Ids can be obtained from the settings page or logsets page of a log in the Logentries UI (https://logentries.com).
 CLI favorites can be passed using the '--favorites' '-c' arguments, logset ID can be passed using the '--logset' '-g' arguments.
-For more information in setting up CLI Favorites and using log sets, see the 'CLI Favorites and Log Sets' section below.
+For more information in setting up CLI Favorites and using log sets, see the 'Cli Favorites and Log Sets' section below.
 By default the 'get recentevents' command will return events for the last 20 minutes.
 The command also takes an optional time argument that allows you to specify how far back in time you wish to get events from; this is passed using '--last' or '-l' argument.
 It is also possible to provide '-r' (--relative-range) to use relative time range functionality of the Logentries REST API.
 Check [supported patterns](#supported-relative-time-patterns).